shaneatwiine/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [x] Only when the recipient is also using Outlook
 - [ ] Only if the email is plain text without attachments
-- [ ] If the email si still in your outbox
+- [ ] If the email is still in your outbox
 - [ ] If the email was sent within the past 24 hours

 [Reference](https://support.microsoft.com/en-us/office/recall-or-replace-an-email-message-that-you-sent-35027f88-d655-4554-b4f8-6c0729a723a0)

 #### Q39.
-What rule can you create in View Settings to color code messages from a particular senderm such as your manager?
+What rule can you create in View Settings to color code messages from a particular sender such as your manager?

 - [ ] Format Columns
-- [ ] Conditional Formatting
+- [x] Conditional Formatting
-- [x] Group By
+- [ ] Group By
 - [ ] By Sender

 #### Q40.
 You have a contact folder for members and you need to track two additional pieces of member information: start date and last renewal.
 What is the simplest wat to track this information?

 - [ ] Export your contacts to Excel, which ash lots of columns; add the data; and then import the contacts back to Outlook
-- [ ] Use the Field Chooser to create two new columns of type Date in the folder
+- [x] Use the Field Chooser to create two new columns of type Date in the folder
 - [ ] Create a custom contacts form that includes two text boxes to collect this data
 - [ ] All of these answers